mafarl/web-dev-coursework/README.md

 ## 4. leaderboard.php ##
 - Default: sorts by Total scores
 - If same score, will have same place
-- scores.txt file used as a 'database' for different browsers to 'see' each other
+- scores.txt used as a 'database' for different browsers to 'see' each other

 Additional pages: avatar.js, checkScore.php, delete_last_score.php, navbar.php, pairs-cards.js, registration_processing.php, storeScore.php, style.css, submit_score.php